slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 ffmpeg -i <input> -c:v libx264 -crf 23 -c:a aac -b:a 128k output.mkv
 ```

-CRF between 18 and 28 looks "good", lower is better.
+For H.264, CRF between 18 and 28 looks "good", lower is better.
+(Different CRF for HEVC and VP9.)

+## Example: Transcoding to H.264, pt.
+2

 Two-pass encoding: